MCL Tear Treatment Specialist in Houston, Beaumont, Cypress

 Types of MCL Injuries

-MCL injuries can be classified into three grades based on severity.
+MCL knee injuries can be classified into three grades based on severity.
 These grades include:

 - Grade I MCL tear: A Grade I MCL tear is the mildest injury, generally characterized by minimally torn fibers.
 Treatment for a grade 1 MCL tear doesn’t require surgery given that the ligament, in most cases, is intact with no loss of integrity.